samueldanso/NeriaAI/README.md

 ## 💡 The Solution

-Neria introduces an **autonomous multi-agent validation layer** uses five collaborating agents to research, reason, and validate AI answers, then mints each verified result as a Knowledge Capsule NFT on Base L2 with IPFS storage and vector search for discovery.
+Neria introduces an **autonomous multi-agent validation layer** that turns AI conversations into permanent, verified knowledge assets.

 **Think:** Perplexity meets Stack Overflow — where autonomous AI agents verify every answer and blockchain makes knowledge permanent.

-Built for researchers, developers, and professionals who need **trustworthy AI reasoning**, not guesswork.
+Built for researchers, developers, and professionals who need **verified AI reasoning**, not guesswork.

 ### **How It Works:**